 Annual Security and Fire Safety Report

 Every year, University of Connecticut releases the Annual Security and Fire Report to the University community.
 Statistics are gathered at the Storrs campus and all the regional campuses that are part of the University.
-The most current Annual Security and Fire Safety Report (pdf and full text) can be viewed at publicsafety.uconn.edu/police/clery/clery-annual-security-report/.
-Written copies of this report may also be obtained at the Division of Public Safety at 126 North Eagleville Road, Storrs, CT 06269.
+The most current Annual Security and Fire Safety Report (pdf and full text) can be viewed at universitysafety.uconn.edu/police/clery/clery-annual-security-report/.
+Written copies of this report may also be obtained at the Division of University Safety at 126 North Eagleville Road, Storrs, CT 06269.

 Family Educational Rights and Privacy Act (FERPA)